forgottenswitch/qwafkey/README.md

 - Vi-like editing keys (hold `;` and press `hjkl`)
 - Compose key (press `,n` and then the combination, such as `..`)
 - Latching modifiers (type `,` and then `j`; or hold `;`, type `s`, and then any letter)
-- Work with multiple input languages/layouts
+- Work with multiple layouts

 [qwaf]: https://github.com/forgottenswitch/qwaf

 Limitations
 -----------
-Keyboard layouts need only be switched using the program's own combinations (`,m` by default), so that it can notice this and switch the effective remappings appropriately.
+Layouts need only be switched using the program's own combinations (`,m` by default), so that the remapper can notice this and switch the effective remappings appropriately.

 Would not work in privileged applications unless launched "as Administrator"